Soldier's Monument (Davenport, Iowa): Architecture

 The monument is an obelisk of English Granite that rises 50 ft.
 It is topped by a statue of a Union soldier, which faces south towards the Mississippi River in the valley below.
 He measures 8 ft tall.
 The base for the monument is 17.5 ft square, with buttress extensions at the corners.
 The monument's foundation is at least 7 ft in the ground and is composed of Nauvoo stone and it rests on a cement floor.

 There are four panels with inscriptions on each side of the monument.
 The south panel reads: "Erected by Grateful Citizens of Scott County In Memory of the Fellow Citizens who Died in Defense of the Union 1861-5".
 The west panel bears a quote from General H. W. Halleck: "Proved themselves the Bravest of the Brave".
 The panel on the north bears a quote taken from Lincoln's Gettysburg Address: "They died, that the government of the People, by the People and for the People might not perish from the Earth."
 The east panel's quote is from Inspector General W. E. Strong: "An Honor to their Friends at Home, to their State and their Country * * * a Terror to their Foes."

 The lower section of the shaft features bas reliefs of the following emblems: the coat of arms of the United States (south); heavy crossed sabers, belt, cartridges and revolvers, which represent the cavalry (west); crossed cannon, which represent the artillery (north); and an anchor and shot, which represent the navy (east).
 On the first plinth above the lower section of the column, are emblematic wreaths.
 Over the U.S. coat of arms is the laurel-representing joy; over the cavalry symbols, the ivy-representing lasting remembrance; over the artillery symbols, the oak-representing strength; and over the naval symbols, the olive-representing peace.
 The two plinths above the second and third sections of the column have the names of the battles in which local soldiers fought engraved on each side of the column.
-The battles listed are: Shilo, Donelson, Iuka, Wilsons Creek, Fort Blakely, Corinth, Prairie Grove and Vicksburg.
+The battles listed are: Shilo, Donelson, Iuka, Wilsons Creek, Fort Blakeley, Corinth, Prairie Grove and Vicksburg.

 The capstone at the top of the column features a shield and carving on each side.
 Above the capstone is a pedestal for the statue of a soldier who represents the infantry.
 At one time the monument was surrounded by an iron fence.